Ouranosinc/xclim/.github/CONTRIBUTING.rst

 .. note::
     Starting from October, 2021, all tags pushed to GitHub will trigger a build and publish a package to TestPyPI by default.
 TestPyPI is a testing ground that is not indexed or easily available to `pip`.
-    The test package can be found at: https://test.pypi.org/project/xclim/
+    The test package can be found at `xclim on TestPyPI`_.

 Packaging
 ---------